Short Term Opportunities

-GO – 2 months – Kenya & Tanzania and North Africa
+Go – 2 months – Kenya & Tanzania or North Africa

-The GO program is designed for young adults (single and married).
-Based in Africa and facilitated by experienced missionaries and national leaders, GO is a two month discipleship and mission training program that seeks to develop Christ-like character and to instill basic skills for outreach among unreached people groups.
+The Go program is designed for young adults.
+Based in Africa and facilitated by experienced missionaries and national leaders, Go is a two month discipleship and mission training program that seeks to develop Christ-like character and to instill basic skills for outreach among unreached people groups.
 The program is two weeks of preparation; followed by a five week internship serving among an unreached people group in either Kenya, Tanzania, or North Africa facilitated by one of AIM’s full-term missionaries; then one week of debriefing to include lessons learned, preparing for returning home, and consideration of next steps.

-Originally just for young, single men, the FUEL program is now also open to young, single women.
+For young, single men.
 Each team member will be partnered with a national missionary.
 Together, you will share in the ups and downs of ministry and day-to-day life and learn more of who you are in Christ and the part you can have in making Him known among the nations.